wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-diagnostic-extension.md

 ## How to enable the extension
 The extension can be enabled through the [Azure Management Portal](https://manage.windowsazure.cn/#), Azure PowerShell, or Azure CLI scripts.

-To view and configure the system and performance data directly from the Azure Management Portal, follow these [steps](http://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/ "URL to the Windows blog").
+To view and configure the system and performance data directly from the Azure Management Portal, follow these [steps](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/ "URL to the Windows blog"/).

 This article focuses on enabling and configuring the extension through Azure CLI commands.This allows you to read and view the data from the storage table directly.

 ## Prerequisites
-- Windows Azure Linux Agent version 2.0.6 or later.
+- Azure Linux Agent version 2.0.6 or later.
 Note that most Azure VM Linux gallery images include version 2.0.6 or later.
 You can run **WAAgent -version** to confirm the version installed in the VM.
 If the VM is running a version earlier than 2.0.6 you can follow these [instructions](https://github.com/Azure/WALinuxAgent "instructions") to update it.
 - [Azure CLI](/documentation/articles/xplat-cli-install).
 Follow [this guidance](/documentation/articles/xplat-cli-install) to set up the Azure CLI environment on your machine.
 After the Azure CLI is installed, you can use the **azure** command from your command-line interface (Bash, Terminal, command prompt) to access the Azure CLI commands.
 For example, run **azure vm extension set --help** for detailed usage, run **azure login** to log in to Azure, run **azure vm list** to list all the virtual machines you have on Azure.
 - A storage account to store the data.
 You will need a previously created storage account name and access key to upload the data to your storage.